 The program has national accreditation from the Accrediting Council for Collegiate Graphic Communication (ACCGC).

-The graphics and multimedia industry is large and diverse and employs more than 3 million people.
-This large and ever-changing industry is experiencing a wave of technological advances, which means new skills, new job opportunities and new challenges for graphic professionals.
-The future for people involved in graphics and multimedia is bright.
-The size and tremendous diversity of the industry provides a wide variety of career opportunities for men and women of all interests, talents and educational levels.
-With annual sales in excess of $169 billion, the United States produces more print and related work than any other country.
-Currently, there is a shortage of skilled graphic employees.
-Experts predict a continuation of the labor shortage in the industry since many young people are simply unaware of the exciting and job-rich industry.
-Printing is the third largest manufacturing industry in the United States, and positions can be found in print production, customer service, printing sales, graphic design, digital prepress, quality control, estimating, scheduling, finishing and binding, print buying, World Wide Web publishing, product design, marking, equipment sales, and technical service.
-Opportunities are also available with advertising agencies, publishers, commercial printers, manufacturers of equipment and graphic communications suppliers, as well as graphic communications electronic and control systems.
-The program has had a 92 percent placement rate in recent years.
+The digital media field is large and diverse and employs more than 3 million people.
+This large and ever-evolving industry is experiencing a wave of technological advances, which means new skills, new job opportunities and new challenges for graphic professionals.
+The future for people involved in digital media is bright.
+The size and tremendous diversity of the field provides a wide variety of career opportunities for men and women of all interests, talents and educational levels.
+With annual sales in excess of $84 billion, the United States still produces large quantities of print and related work.
+Currently, there is a shortage of skilled employees in a full range of digital/multimedia and print related companies.
+Experts predict a continuation of the labor shortage in the industry since many young people are simply unaware of the opportunities in this exciting and job-rich field.
+The following list indicates some of the job titles that our graduates hold or qualify for - Print Production Supervisor, Digital Advertising Manager, Multimedia Designer, Digital Media Producer, Web UI Designer, Customer Service Representative, Social Media/Web Specialist, Print Estimator, Motion Graphic Designer/Animator, Quality Assurance Associate, Digital Content Developer, Sales Coordinator, Creative Specialist, Social Video Editor, Print and Marketing Associate, Online Content Coordinator, Print and Media Buyer, Mail Data Specialist and Webmaster.
+The program has seen a 92 percent placement rate in recent years.

-Students can join two clubs: the Screen Printing Student Association and the Student Club of Printing House Craftsmen.
-Student club members perform printing services, conduct industrial tours and attend conferences.
+Students can join the Screen Printing Student Association where club members perform printing and design services, conduct industrial tours and attend conferences.
+Active participants in this club can gain beneficial hands-on experience beyond required class and labs.

-The Kenny Hager Memorial Scholarship and the Kurt Nordstrom Memorial Scholarship are offered exclusively to graphics and multimedia majors through California University.
-Scholarships are also available from the Foundation of Flexographic Technical Association and the Print and Graphics Scholarship Foundation through the Printing Industries of America.
+The Kenny Hager Memorial Scholarship and the Kurt Nordstrom Memorial Scholarship are offered exclusively to Digital Media Technology majors through California University of Pennsylvania.
+Scholarships are also available from the Foundation of Flexographic Technical Association, the Specialty Graphic Imaging Foundation, the Electronic Document Scholarship Foundation, the Tag and Label Manufacturers Institute, Inc. and the Print and Graphics Scholarship Foundation through the Printing Industries of America.